Definitions: Destinations of Leavers (Longitudinal)

 For HE leavers who were involved in study, training or research on the survey date, this field describes whether it was full-time or part-time.

 The qualification obtained mode of study used in HESA destinations of leavers analyses re-allocates writing-up status student instance awards to their previous mode.
-See Definitions for students & qualifiers statistics for the standard Mode of study definitions.
+See Definitions for students & qualifiers for the standard Mode of study definitions.

 - In leavers statistics, full-time study includes writing-up status where the mode of study was previously full-time and students changing to dormant status previously full-time.